yard

 Early watering gives roots first crack at cool, moist soil before the sun cranks up.
 That window changes by season and region, which is why gardeners in colder northern zones often water at different hours than folks in warmer climates.

 Leaves also react to when you wet them.
-Midday overhead watering can spot petals on garden roses and scorch foliage on delicate plants.
-Late evening watering can leave leaves wet all night, which encourages mildew on things like peony clumps and cucumber vines.
+Midday overhead watering can spot petals on rose bushes, and late evening watering can leave leaves wet all night.

 The right time to water is whenever soil can soak deeply and leaves can dry again before night.
 That single rule works for lawns, veggies, and pots if you pair it with deep watering instead of light sprinkles.